 In collaboration with the UNHCR, a delegation from the Danish Immigration Service and the Danish Refugee Council wille select the individual refugees, often from 2-3 different countries each year.
 After an interview, the refugees receive basic information about Denmark and then a visa and a 6 months residence permit is issued to each refugee.

 These refugees are already recognized as refugees and do not have to go through the asylum procedure but are instead resettled directly to the Danish municipalities.
 Persons with special needs can be included in the quota.
-But Denmark now only grants a permit for 2 years, not corresponding very well with the UN description "durable solution" used in the papers of the quota refugees.
+But Denmark now only grants a permit for 2 years and threatens to revoke it again one day, not corresponding very well with the UN description "durable solution" used in the papers of the quota refugees.

 In 2016, the parliament put a temporary stop to quota refugees, and in 2018 a law was passed which cancels the annual agreement with the UN.
 The number of quota refugees will now be determined every year by the minister, minimum 0 and maximum 500.
 If many spontaneous refugees have arrived or the integration is not seen as successful, no quota refugees will be taken in.
 Action Aid Denmark and Amnesty have among them reached more than 128,000 signatures in a petition against the new practice.